What is a Social Security Disability hearing, and what can I expect when I request a disability hearing?

 How a Disability Hearing Is Different from a Reconsideration

 Hearings differ from reconsideration reviews in one very important way: you get to talk to, see, and be seen by, the decision maker.
 This is your chance to give voice to your claim.
 At a hearing, an Administrative Law Judge literally hears your case.
 You and your attorney can not only tell the judge about your limitations but, with some illnesses, the judge can also see your limitations.
 Additionally, you or your attorney can submit depositions, call and question witnesses, such as your doctors, your most recent employer, and your family and friends who have direct knowledge of your limitations.
-You or your attorney can also cross examine witnesses, such as any vocational and medical experts that the judge may call.
+You or your attorney can also cross examine witnesses that the judge may call, such as any vocational and medical experts.

 Attorney Representation for the Hearing